Working at MKA

 EPE Staff members are responsible for watching and engaging students, grade Pre-K through eighth grade, in daily activities and providing homework help to students as needed.

-If you are interested in the position, please email Amy Pacifico, Director of Extended Play and Enrichment Program, Co-Director of Star Camp.
+If you are interested in the position, please email Amy Pacifico, Director of Extended Play and Enrichment Program, Co-Director of STAR Camp.

 PRIMARY SCHOOL — GRADES Pre-K-3:

-Pre-Kindergarten Classroom Teacher
+Pre-Kindergarten Classroom Teacher (Advisor)

 MIDDLE SCHOOL — GRADES 4-8:

-MKA is seeking a full-time, experienced Middle School Spanish leave replacement teacher for the 2024-2025 school year.
-Responsibilities include teaching four sections of Spanish language and serving as a co-advisor to a group of up to 16 students.
-Coaching a sport and/or supervising an after-school activity may also be available.
-Read more about the available position.

-MKA is seeking a full-time, experienced Middle School History/Social Studies teacher for the 2024-2025 school year.
+MKA seeks a full-time, Middle School History/Social Studies teacher for the 2024-2025 school year beginning February through the end of the school year.
 Responsibilities include teaching four sections of History or Social Studies and serving as a co-advisor to a group of about 16 students.
-Read more about the available position.
+Read more about the position.

+MKA seeks a full-time, Middle School Visual Art Teacher to serve as a leave replacement, March 24- June 11.
+Responsibilities include teaching visual arts to students in fourth to eighth grade and serving as a co-advisor to a group of 16 students.
+Read more about the position.

 UPPER SCHOOL — GRADES 9-12:

-MKA is seeking a Chemistry teacher for the 2024-2025 academic year.
-This is a one-year position with the option to apply for a permanent position anticipated for the 2025-2026 academic year.
-The successful candidate will join MKA at an exciting time of growth of our STEM+ program and facilities, will teach four sections of science, and will collaborate with other faculty in the Science department on new approaches to teaching and learning, including new uses for technology in and out of the classroom.
-Learn more about the available position.
+MKA seeks a full-time Upper School Biology Teacher with the ability to also teach Science Research or Chemistry, beginning in the 2025-26 academic year.
+The successful candidate will teach four sections of science, and will collaborate with other faculty in the Science department on new approaches to teaching and learning, including new uses for technology in and out of the classroom.
+Read more about the position.

-Applicants should email all requested materials to Petra Sauer, PhD, Upper School Science Department Chair.
+Interested candidates should submit a letter of interest and resume to Petra Sauer, Ph.D., Upper School Science Department Chair.

 ATHLETICS: